 '''

 import library

 read csv from

-https://priscilla.fitped.eu/data/pandas/space_titanic.csv
+https://priscilla.fitped.eu/data/pandas/space titanic.csv

+explore the dataset

 '''

 Load the data from space_titanic.csv.
 Examine the data in the dataset and find out the average age of the passengers on the ship.
 Round the result to two decimal places.